LeoCosgrove/BusDisplay/README.md

 Displays upcoming Pittsburgh bus arrivals at user-defined stops based on data from Port Authority's API

 For use with Adafruit Matrix Portal and 64x32 LED Matrix

+# Configuration:
+Add wifi details and API key to secrets.py
+Other options are in config.py